 etic/a have GEW’s LeoLED on their three presses.
 Click here to find out more about LeoLED Cassette for narrow web label presses.

-Alternatively, you can see how much the switch to LED would save you in energy costs by going to our Operating Cost Calculator.
+Alternatively, you can see how much the switch to LED would save you in energy costs by going to our Return on Investment Calculator.